Rivaldo Fairweather: Professional career

+Dallas Cowboys

 Fairweather signed with the Dallas Cowboys as an undrafted free agent on May 2, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Arizona Cardinals

+On December 30, 2025, Fairweather was signed by the Arizona Cardinals off of the Cowboys' practice squad.

+On August 30, 2026, Fairweather was waived by the Cardinals.